ogxd/hash-pass/README.md

 Passwords managers such as LastPass, Keeper or Dashlane are for sure really handy but I don't want to pay for a service that actually exposes ALL of my passwords in clear ar a remote location...

 So I've made **Hash Pass**, which an hash-based password generator.
-The principle is simple : 'Salt Key + Master Key + Service = Password' The 'Salt Key' is in the source code and is obfuscated The 'Service' is the name of the service that requires a password (eg: "Github") The 'Master Key' is the only password that needs to be remembered and typed in the App.
+The principle is simple : `Salt Key + Master Key + Service = Password` The `Salt Key` is in the source code and is obfuscated The `Service` is the name of the service that requires a password (eg: "Github") The `Master Key` is the only password that needs to be remembered and typed in the App.

 ## Hashing VS Humain Brain